FloorDAO/floor-v2/docs/src/src/contracts/strategies/NFTXInventoryStakingStrategy.sol/contract.NFTXInventoryStakingStrategy.md

 ## State Variables
 ### vaultId
-The NFTX vault ID that the strategy is attached to.
+The NFTX vault ID that the strategy is attached to

 ```solidity